ahnguyen17/CompassAI/memory-bank/progress.md

     - Automatic context extraction behavior and accuracy.
     - Uniqueness and recency logic for context storage.
 - Thoroughly test the S3 file deletion feature when deleting chat sessions.
-- Further testing and refinement of existing features, especially AI vision input, immediate image display, and the `ChatPage.tsx` UI changes (including the recent input field fix).
+- Further testing and refinement of existing features, especially AI vision input and immediate image display.
+- Verify the `ChatPage.tsx` chat input UI fixes in a browser.
 - Address the persistent "Parameter 's' implicitly has an 'any' type" error in `ChatPage.tsx` (around line 694-699) if it causes runtime issues or blocks compilation.
 - Confirm which specific Perplexity models support vision via API and update backend/frontend accordingly.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
 The User Memory feature has been implemented.
-The immediate next step is comprehensive testing of this feature.
-Recent work also included fixing the chat input UI layout.
+Iterative fixes have been applied to the chat input UI layout and elevation logic.
+The immediate next steps are to verify the UI changes in a browser and then proceed with comprehensive testing of the User Memory feature.

 ## Known Issues
 - A persistent TypeScript error ("Parameter 's' implicitly has an 'any' type") remains in `ChatPage.tsx` (around line 694-699) despite multiple attempts to resolve it.
 This is being monitored.
 - Vision support for specific Perplexity models via API is unconfirmed.
 - The automatic context extraction for User Memory is currently very basic and may require further refinement for better accuracy and relevance (this will be assessed during testing).
+- Chat input UI behavior requires browser verification after recent fixes.

 ## Evolution of Project Decisions
 - Added S3 file deletion to the chat session deletion process to manage storage and remove orphaned files.